-Mac Running Slow?
+Mac Is Slow and Laggy?
 Here's the Fix

 Is your Mac running slow?
 Don't worry.
 Here you'll learn some tweaks to speed up your Mac.